7.1. Subsetting

 Note

-SQL is a programming language that is implemented differently across database systems.
-In this book, we use SQLite, one popular database system.
-Other systems make different tradeoffs that are useful for different domains.
-For instance, PostgreSQL and MySQL are systems that are useful for large web applications where many end users are writing data at the same time.
+In this book, we use SQLite, an extremely useful database system for working with data stored locally.
+Other systems make different trade-offs that are useful for different domains.
+For instance, PostgreSQL and MySQL are more complex systems that are useful for large web applications where many end users are writing data at the same time.
+Although each SQL system has slight differences, they provide the same core SQL functionality.
+Readers may also be aware that Python provides SQLite support in its standard sqlite3 library.
+We choose to use sqlalchemy because it’s easier to reuse the code for other SQL systems beyond SQLite.

 # SQL query saved in a Python string